pic pic

 Objects Whose Elements Have Concrete Types

-Note: Int defaults to Int64 or Int32, depending on your CPU's architecture.
+Note: Int defaults to Int64 or Int32, depending on the CPU architecture.

 Next, we'll delve into type stability in scalars and vectors, considering each case separately.